powsybl/pypowsybl/docs/user_guide/network.rst

 Voltage angle limits are identified by their own `id`.
 If you insert another voltage angle limit on the same pair of terminals but with a different `id`, both limits are kept.
-As a result, `get_voltage_angle_limits()` will show two rows for the same endpoints, one for each limit id.
+As a result, `get_voltage_angle_limits()` will show two rows for the same endpoints, one for each limit id, and they will both be checked in the security analysis.

 Voltage angle limits are also used by security analysis.
 When they are violated, the security-analysis results expose them through the `limit_violations` dataframe with `LOW_VOLTAGE_ANGLE` or `HIGH_VOLTAGE_ANGLE` as `limit_type`.